| Who really performed live on stage at the

 idol, Beau Brummel, music maker.
 He stood well over six feet,

+weighed 170 pounds and was an accomplished pianist.
 Time has made a few normal changes in his

 physical being, but he still stands tall, is an impeccable